3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 - Optional: connect the Serial FTDI cable from target to the host, and open a serial terminal on the host PC.
 Instructions for this can be found in the section titled ["Setting Up the UART console"](#setting-up-the-uart-console)
-- make sure that the micro USB port does NOT have a cable plugged in
+- make sure that the micro USB port cable is plugged into PC
 - set the S6 switch to: 0-1-0-0 {“SD Boot” set to “ON” with all other switches set to off}
 - insert the SD card built in the previous section into the DB410c